ghostfreeman/codecommercecodingtest/README.md

+# CoreCommerce Coding Challenge

+## Installation (Read Me)
+1. Unpack the zip or code into a directory
+2. run `composer install` in the docroot to install dependencies and the autoloader 2a.
+Install Composer if you don't have it [here](https://getcomposer.org/download/).
+4. Run the application with `php index.php`.

+See Rationale.me for development details.

+# The original Readme
 ## Introduction

 This example comes from the book Refactoring by Martin Fowler.
 The example is in PHP, but it is designed to be simple enough to understand - regardless of your experience with the language.